 - If potential assistive technology solutions are not known to the IEP team, the IEP team may contact the assistive technology consultant/committee who can assist the team in addressing assistive technology or refer the student for an assistive technology evaluation.
 A trial use period may be recommended at the end of the consultation or evaluation.
 To contact the assistive technology consultant, complete the Consultation Request Form.

 If potential assistive technology solutions are known to the IEP team, trial use of the identified assistive technology solution may be documented in the IEP and implemented.
-To complete a trial of assistive technology, complete the Assistive Technology Trial Request Form.
+To check out an assistive technology device, complete the Assistive Technology Device Request Form.

 If you’ve determined that the student accomplishes the required tasks within the relevant instructional or access areas with assistive technology that has been determined educationally necessary and is currently in place, then document required assistive technology devices and services in the IEP.
 Complete and/or update the Assistive Technology Plan.